 Pursuant to the relevant PRC laws and regulations, no entity or individual shall engage in securities business without the approval of the securities regulatory authority of the State Council.
 See "Regulations-Overview of the Laws and Regulations Relating to Our Business and Operations in China -Regulations on Securities Business."
-We do not hold any license or permit in relation to providing securities brokerage business in China.
-A significant portion of our technology, research and development, management, supporting and other teams are based in China and a large number of our clients are PRC citizens.
-However, we do not believe the business we are conducting now through our subsidiaries or consolidated affiliated entities in China is securities brokerage business in China.
-In the past, we received inquiries relating to our business from certain regulatory authorities in China.
+We do not hold any license or permit in relation to providing securities brokerage business in China, and we do not believe the business we are conducting now through our subsidiaries or consolidated affiliated entities in China is a securities brokerage business in China.
+In the past, we received inquires relating to our business from certain regulatory authorities in China.
 We have since then taken measures to modify and enhance our business and platform to be in compliance with the applicable PRC laws and regulations related to securities brokerage business in China.
-However, we cannot assure you that the measures we have taken or will take in the future will be effective or fully satisfy the relevant regulatory authorities' requirements.
 Based on the opinion of our PRC counsel, CM Law Firm, we are in compliance with the applicable PRC laws and regulations related to securities brokerage business in China after such modifications in all material aspects.
 However, there remain some uncertainties as to how the current and any future PRC laws and regulations will be interpreted or implemented in the context of operating securities related business in China.
-We cannot assure you that our current operation model, such as redirecting users and clients to open accounts and make transactions outside China, will not be deemed as operating securities brokerage business in China, which may subject us to further inquiries or rectifications.
-If certain of our activities in China were deemed by relevant regulators as provision of securities brokerage services, investment consulting services and stock options brokerage business in China, we will be required to obtain relevant licenses or permits from relevant regulatory bodies, including the CSRC, and failure of obtaining such licenses or permits may subject us to regulatory actions and penalties, including fines, suspension of parts or all of our operations in the PRC, and temporary suspension or removal of our websites and mobile application in China.
+We cannot assure you that our current operation model, such as redirecting users and clients to open accounts and make transactions.
+If we are deemed to be operating a securities brokerage business in China, we will be required to obtain relevant licenses or permits from relevant regulatory bodies, including the CSRC, and failure of obtaining such licenses or permits may subject us to regulatory actions and penalties, suspension of parts or all of our operations in the PRC, and temporary suspension or removal of our websites and mobile application in China.
 In such cases, our business, financial condition, results of operations and prospects may be materially and adversely affected.